bottenderjs/bottenderjs.github.io/content/docs/Guides-Slack.md

 ## Events

 There are many types of events your bot may receive from Slack, but it's up to you whether to subscibe each of them.
 In Bottender, you can access them via `context.event`.
-For more information, check [Slack Event Reference](./APIReference-SlackEvent.md) and [Official Document](https://api.slack.com/events).
+For more information, check [Event Reference](./APIReference-Event) and [Official Document](https://api.slack.com/events).

 For the **message** related events, Bottender support some helpers: